rushabhjhaveri/Notes/Technology/ES6_TypeScript.md

 * However, ES6 offers a feature wherein default values can be set for parameters in parentheses.
 * Thus, if no value/parameter is specified, the default value is taken, otherwise the specified value is taken.
 * arguments.length only takes into consideration the number of arguments _passed during a function call_ and _ignores any default values_ in its computation.

+## Rest Operator ##
+* A rest parameter presents an indefinite number of [function] arguments as an array.
+* Syntax in function definition [within parentheses] is ``` ... ``` followed by the variable parameter.
+* How it works: the variable/indefinite args are converted to an array, upon which array operations like iteration are performed.